SpenceKonde/DxCore/megaavr/extras/Ref_Callbacks.md

 Initializes the type D timer.
 It is not recommended to override this except with an empty function in order to leave the peripheral in reset state.
 This is particularly useful with the type D timer, which has no "hard reset" command, and it's got the enable-locked fields and he ENRDY bit - If you're going to take it over anyway, this makes sense to override in order to make your life easier when reconfiguring it.
 As with the others, it is recommended to override with just an empty function in that case.

 #### init_millis
 Initializes and kicks off millis timekeeping.
 If millis is handled by a type B or D timer, it also performs all initialization of that timer.
-Overriding this (with an empty function) is for debugging ONLY - it is a way of leaveing in place millis, micros (they will always return 0) and delay (it will hang forever) if you need to isolate the impact of the millis interrupt running.
+Overriding this (with an empty function) is for debugging ONLY - it is a way of leaving in place millis, micros (they will always return 0) and delay (it will hang forever) if you need to isolate the impact of the millis interrupt running.

 If you just want to turn off millis, set the millis timer to "disabled".
 That both gets rid of the ISR and provides a working delay().